hargoniX/fil-rb/doc/report.typ

 parent-child relationships, and rotations to maintain balance.
 The insertion algorithm was ported to a more functional version in @Okasaki1999, using recursion and pattern matching to enforce the two crucial red-black invariants:
-- Color Invariant: No red node has a red parent.
-The root color and the empty red-black tree are considered as black.
+- Color Invariant: Every red node has only black children, where all leaves are considered black.
-- Height Invariant: Every path from the root to an empty node contains the same number of black nodes.
+- Height Invariant: Every path from a given node to any of its leaves goes through the same number of black nodes.

 In this report, we follow the method presented in @nipkowtrees to verify red-black trees as presented in
 @Okasaki1999 in Lean 4.